nikhil1p9/Trading-Infrastructure/readme.md

 4. make
 5. ./main

 Following the above steps will run the program.
-Ensure that you are in the correct directory since you have to be in the */deribit_trading_system directory for this to work.
-And hope you have all the dependencies required.